cmu-16-180/assignment_1/README.md

 * **Troubleshooting:**
     * *The robot shakes violently:* Your vision code might be jumping between the target and a distractor.
 Check your thresholds.
     * *The Camera Window is black/frozen:* Check the terminal for errors.
 Ensure you aren't stuck in an infinite loop inside find_target.

+### Autograder

+After you're happy with your implementation, run the autograder to check that you haven't missed anything critical.
+This is the same autograder tests that we will run for grading.
+* Windows `python assignment_1\autograder_turret.py`
+* MacOS `python assignment_1/autograder_turret.py`

 ## Problem 4 (25 Points): YOLO searching

 YOLO (You Only Look Once) is a very popular neural-network based object detection system.
 Simply put: you provide it an image, and it gives you an estimate (or "prediction") of where objects are.
 There is a big caveat though: it only knows how to find objects that were in its training set.